rubymonolith/nopassword/README.md

 2. [devise-passwordless](https://rubygems.org/gems/devise-passwordless) - This would be a good solution if you're already using devise, but like passwordless, I didn't want a gem that got into the business of `current_user`.
 Additionally, for new passwordless-only applications, it doesn't make sense to start with devise since it makes many assumptions about requiring a username and password.

-Codey only worries about generating codes and creating a secure environment for end-users to validate the codes.
+Magiclink only worries about generating codes and creating a secure environment for end-users to validate the codes.

 ### Why was it not built on devise, warden, or ominauth?